 The basis of generosity is the impulse to make the other happy, as Desjardins tell us.
 This impulse arises out of a quality of love that is selfless rather than selfish.
 In the right relationship, we feel drawn to give, to share and to support.
 This creates a mutual sense of abundance and spaciousness in which it is easier to act from the better, more openhearted parts of our selves.

-An essential aspect of being generous is the encouragement we support the growth and development of our loved ones.
+An essential aspect of being generous is encouraging the growth and development of our loved ones.
 The essence of relationship is sharing and growing.
 If we do not grow, if love and connection do not deepen, then the relationship stagnates and may die.
 Life is growth; stagnation is slow death.
 That is true of our relationships and of our inner selves.

 Partners who value a generous open heart, who support and love each other are rewarded accordingly.
 Loving-kindness begets loving-kindness.